Will climate change render the SDGs impossible?

 The evidence from the IPCC shows that every one of these goals could be affected by climate change, either directly or indirectly.
 For example, changes to the climate could affect yields in some areas, with impacts on food security.
 By 2080, climate change may lead to 170 million more undernourished people (PDF).

 Impacts on agriculture have a knock-on effect on poverty.
-Under a scenario with lower crop yields, countries like Bangladesh could experience a 15 per cent net increase in poverty by 2030 (PDF).
+Under a scenario with lower crop yields, countries like Bangladesh could experience a 10.32–1.4 per cent of GDP in 2030 (PDF).

 Climate change could have impacts on inequality because the most disadvantaged groups are particularly affected by climate hazards.
 When they are socially or economically disadvantaged, more women die in hurricanes and floods (PDF).